jjingtang/JTang-CV/content/authors/admin/_index.md

 highlight_name: false
 ---

-Jingjing Tang is a current full-time student in University of Canberra.
+Jingjing Tang (汤婧菁) is a current full-time student in University of Canberra.
 Her research interests include Human-Computer Interaction, AR/VR, and data visualisation specifically in sports science.
 Her projects include:

 📝 An interactive application for construction by intergrating AR and CNN